unacast/deprecated-unacast.github.io/_posts/2015-12-14-personal-theme-song.md

 humble [Unacastle](http://unacast.com/contact/).
 None of them are particularly elegant, ubiquitous or fun, so I wanted to find some other way to showcase proximity based greetings.

-The solution revealed it self after a meeting we had with a couple of the guys at [Writeup](https://writeup.com/), another Norwegian proximity focused startup with the tagline:
+The solution revealed it self after we had a meeting with a couple of the guys at [Writeup](https://writeup.com/).
+They are a Norwegian proximity focused startup with the tagline:

 > Create your own proximity message service with iBeacons